yvesmarinho/pycliche/README.md

 Projects created using `pycliche` include:

 - A basic Python package and entrypoint, configured via a `pyproject.toml`.
-- A package intended to be managed via `uv`, but flexible enough to use alternatives such as Poetry.
+- Dependencies managed via `uv`, using a `uv.lock` file for consistent and reproducible builds.
 - Scaffolding for unit tests run via `pytest`.
 - Out-of-the-box code coverage reporting with `coverage.py`.
 - Batteries-included `pre-commit` hook configuration to format, lint and run SAST.